gds25/IT490-final/README.md

 CONFIGURING THE FRONT END

--All of the files within the Git Repo must be moved into var/www/html
+- All of the files within the Git Repo must be moved into var/www/html

--Access the SQLServer.ini within the html/SQLFiles directory
+- Access the SQLServer.ini within the html/SQLFiles directory

--Edit the SQLServer.ini and set the BROKER_HOST IP to the relative Backend VM’s ZeroTier IP.
+- Edit the SQLServer.ini and set the BROKER_HOST IP to the relative Backend VM’s ZeroTier IP.
 (So if it is a Development Front End; Set the BROKER_HOST to the Development Backend’s ZeroTier IP)

--Create a new file ‘/etc/apache2/conf-available/ssl-params.conf’ with the following:
+- Create a new file ‘/etc/apache2/conf-available/ssl-params.conf’ with the following:
 (from https://www.arubacloud.com/tutorial/how-to-enable-https-protocol-with-apache-2-on-ubuntu-20-04.aspx)

 SSLCipherSuite EECDH+AESGCM:EDH+AESGCM:AES256+EECDH:AES256+EDH